ChucKN0risK/gitbook/platform/token-types.md

 ```

 [^1]: The name of the Specify repository you want to pull your design tokens and assets from.
 [Learn more](https://app.gitbook.com/s/-M4yPXmYPKh6TnFPyWko/~/changes/nuixeeKyZqSY6uaK2UQH/platform/configuration#repository).

+[^2]: The Specify `personalAccessToken` used to authenticate your actions.
+[Learn more](https://app.gitbook.com/s/-M4yPXmYPKh6TnFPyWko/~/changes/nuixeeKyZqSY6uaK2UQH/platform/configuration#personalaccesstoken).

+[^3]: Rules help you transform your design tokens and assets the way you want.
+[Learn more](https://app.gitbook.com/s/-M4yPXmYPKh6TnFPyWko/~/changes/nuixeeKyZqSY6uaK2UQH/platform/configuration#rules).